 Tear Jerker examples from the comic:

 - Hollis's death.
-Even worse?
-With the exception of the sadistic, Jerkass fuckhead in charge of the beating, the rest of the gang are absolutely horrified and only wanted to rough him up, not kill him, and are genuinely sorry about it.
+Worse, with the exception of the sadistic, Jerkass fuckhead in charge of the beating, the rest of the gang are absolutely horrified and only wanted to rough him up, not kill him - they're genuinely sorry about it.

 - The scene where the newsstand guy, in face of certain death, still attempts to protect the kid he's been arguing with for the majority of the comic.
 Note this is especially notable in the comic, as the two characters only have mere cameos in two of the three cuts.